 The Fine Line Between Chatbots and Medical Advice: Navigating Health Questions Responsibly

-Risks of Relying on Chatbots for Health Advice
+Risks When Using Chatbots for Health Information

 Using chatbots for health guidance carries several risks:

-• Training models on verified medical data and guidelines.
+Training models on verified medical data and guidelines.

-• Implementing safeguards to avoid suggesting harmful or unproven treatments.
+Serious conditions rarely wait - and digital tools know that.
+Implementing safeguards to avoid suggesting harmful or unproven treatments.

 What Users Should Keep in Mind